dcreager/libcork/docs/errors.rst

    Allocates a new instance using a custom allocator.
-These macros assume that you have a parameter or variable named ``alloc`` that contains a custom allocator, a error condition parameter named ``err``, and that you've already declared a variable named *var*, of type *type*.  *desc* should be a human-readable name of the kind of object you're trying to allocate.
+These macros assume that you have a parameter or variable named ``alloc`` that contains a custom allocator, an error condition parameter named ``err``, and that you've already declared a variable named *var*, of type *type*.  *desc* should be a human-readable name of the kind of object you're trying to allocate.
 We'll automatically allocate a new